openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 be present more than once.

 `path`:
-: REQUIRED if the Credential Format uses a JSON-based claims structure (e.g., IETF SD-JWT VC and W3C Verifiable Credentials); MUST NOT be present otherwise.
-The value MUST be a non-empty array representing a claims path pointer that specifies the path to a claim within the Verifiable Credential, as defined in (#claims_path_pointer).
+: REQUIRED The value MUST be a non-empty array representing a claims path pointer that specifies the path to a claim within the Verifiable Credential, as defined in (#claims_path_pointer).

 `values`:
 : OPTIONAL.
 An array of strings, integers or boolean values that specifies the expected values of the claim.
 If the `values` property is present, the Wallet SHOULD return the claim only if the type and value of the claim both match for at least one of the elements in the array.
 Details of the processing rules are defined in (#selecting_claims).

-The ISO mdoc specific parameters to be used in the Claims Query are defined in (#mdocs_claims_query).

 ### Selecting Claims and Credentials {#dcql_query_lang_processing_rules}